akshayalix/Feem/README.md

 Trying to build a modded verion of Feem file transfer app.

 - Goal is to remove ads module manualy
-- test